 - 1. Register Continuous Compliance Engine(s)

 - 2. Create a Mount Point

 - 3. Create Connector Info

-- 4. Upload format file using POST /file-upload endpoint.
-For more information, refer to Hyperscale Compliance API.
-[Required only for those who need to mask embedded XML/JSON data]

-- 5. Create Structured Data Format [Required only for those who need to mask embedded XML/JSON data]

-- 6. Create a Dataset
+- 4. Create a Dataset

-- 7. Create a Job
+- 5. Create a Job

-- 8. Create Execution
+- 6. Create Execution

 The following are the sample API requests/responses for a typical Hyperscale Compliance job execution workflow.
 The APIs can be accessed using a swagger-based API client by accessing the following URL; https://